genuinetools/bpfd/README.md

 Framework for running BPF programs with rules on Linux as a daemon.
 Container aware.

-### NOTE: WIP If you want to contribute see "How it Works" below and consider adding more example rules or programs.
-Thanks!!

 **Table of Contents**

  * [How it Works](README.md#how-it-works)